The New Search Engine Playbook:

 And on that note, here’s an example:

-Weak AEO answer: “Use schema to improve visibility.”
+Weak answer: “Use schema to improve visibility.”

-Better AEO answer: “A local business can add LocalBusiness schema with fields for address, hours, service area, and review information — all elements Google AI Overviews frequently cite.”
+Better answer: “A local business can add LocalBusiness schema with fields for address, hours, service area, and review information — all elements Google AI Overviews frequently cite.”

 And you don’t have to stop there.
 Charts, graphs, tables, and visuals can significantly improve how AI interprets your content because: